 If a pupil is receiving any therapeutic support, needs would also be shared with relevant staff to ensure appropriate training is given, or strategies are provided to make sure the pupil is best supported throughout the school day.
 All baseline data, parent and pupils voice, and EHCP outcomes are captured by the Pupil Journey.
 Every year there is an Annual Review held, in which parent/carers and all services/agencies and key professionals are invited to attend or contribute via a report (sent in advance).
 At the Annual Review the progress of the child is discussed in relation to the section E outcomes, including any additional support/interventions that may be required.
-There is also an EHCP Review meeting that takes place in this Annual Review meeting at every key-stage transition period.

 As well as the above, pupil progress is monitored by staff briefings and enquiry walks/observations by senior and middle leaders.
 The Pastoral and Wellbeing team provide support to the pupils and families, attending additional meetings when required.
-The are the first point of call for all safeguarding-related concerns, attendance and support for children who have school-related anxieties and mental health concerns.

-If staff identify additional needs for a pupil, that may require support outside of the universal offer, they complete a SEN referral form.
+They are the first point of call for all safeguarding-related concerns, attendance and support for children who have school-related anxieties and mental health concerns.
+If staff identify additional needs for a pupil that may require support outside of the universal offer, they complete a SEN referral form.
 This is processed by the Pastoral and Wellbeing team who will assess and decide on next steps.
-The team will liaise with staff as to what is happening and what decision was made.
 Part of the referral process includes parent/ carer consultation regarding the referral that has been submitted.
-Steps may include giving strategies for staff to trial in class, pupil being referred to external providers, Boxall profiling of pupil to identify needs and create targets and provision needed for pupils to progress.
+Steps may include giving strategies for staff to trial in class, a pupil being referred to external providers, Boxall profiling of the pupil to identify needs and create targets and provision needed for pupils to progress.
 Parent/carers are informed of all steps taken along the way.
 Who is the academy's SENDCo?

-Adam Casey

-enquiry@westbury.raleightrust.org
+Adam Casey - Lead SENDCo Redford Lee - Deputy SENDCo Ann Ward - Deputy SENDCo All members of the SENDCo team can be contacted at enquiry@westbury.raleightrust.org The academy has specialist teachers in a variety of subjects which What expertise and training do your staff have? include English, Maths and Science, Motor Engineering and Design and Technology.
+Staff also have Team Teach handling training which is reviewed annually.
+All staff at Westbury receive safeguarding How do you secure additional specialist training annually which covers PREVENT and KCSIE. expertise?
+The Preparation Phase and year 9 are taught in a relational model, with a gradual transition to a more specialist-led curriculum model in years 10 and 11-the Progression Phase.
+All staff receive ongoing CPD in relation to teaching and learning, SEND and pastoral care.